Airport Cooperative Research Program

 For the coming year, the AOC has also selected a specific subject for targeted, strategic ACRP focus.
 This year Future Finance and Business Strategies has been selected as the focus area for the FY 2010 program.
 The following is a description for this targeted subject area.
 The AOC encourages problem statements that explore the future challenges, shape, and condition of our industry.
 This focus area is for research projects that will appear in the FY 2010 program year and should address issues and trends in the air transportation industry, within a broader and likely changed economy.
 Problem statements submitted should address opportunities including emerging ideas and innovative business and finance approaches for airport operators to continue to sustain and improve the delivery of all services through the airport.
 Specific problem statements are requested where ACRP research can advance the airport industry’s knowledge of and effective preparation for a challenging and yet uncertain future.

-The deadline for problem statements that will be considered for inclusion in the FY 2010 program is April 10, 2009.
+The deadline for problem statements that will be considered for inclusion in the each Fiscal Year program is Marcy 20th.
 Any Problem Statements received after that date will be included in the next available project selection process.
 It should be understood that problem statements are not proposals to conduct the research but are used to identify potential research needs only.
 Problem statements selected by the ACRP Oversight Committee will be the basis for Requests for Proposals that will be issued by TRB and used to select contractors based on competitive proposals.
 If you have a research need that you would like to submit for consideration, we request that you describe it in accordance with the Problem Statement Outline and submit it electronically by e-mail to ACRP@NAS.EDU.

 If sent electronically, our preference is for you to include the statement in Microsoft Word format as an attachment to an e-mail message.
 The problem statement may also be submitted in the text of an e-mail message.
 Please note that problem statements need not be lengthy; 1-2 pages should be sufficient to describe the research topic in the requested format.
 Paper copies of problem statements also may be submitted by US Mail to Michael R. Salamone at the address below or by facsimile to his attention at (202) 334-2006.